ValeriaKharchenko/social_network/README.md

     7.  [ SOMEWHAT OPTIONAL ]
         [x] - It will now update join requests button and show (even after leaving the page) [ Works per session only ]

+        //events

+    8. TIME SELECTION - is now working and can select different times if in future (status dosen't change immidiately if selected time is in past, needs 2-3 clicks to update)

     <!-- Followers -->

     8.  [ SOMEWHAT OPTIONAL ]